etianen/django-s3-storage/README.rst

 ------------

 Uploaded user files are stored on Amazon S3 using the private access control level.
-When a URL for the file is generate, querystring auth with a timeout of 1 hour is used to secure access to the file.
+When a URL for the file is generated, querystring auth with a timeout of 1 hour is used to secure access to the file.

 Static files are stored on Amazon S3 using the public access control level and aggressive caching.